 So, to sum it up, jihad is a religious term which means “struggle” and for a certain percentage of followers it means war, in all its forms, against all infidels.
 This war against infidels is not new, and has existed since the founding of Islam.
 In fact, except for maybe a few extremely brief periods, this war has never really subsided.
 The difference is, those who wish to carryout Jihad do not currently have an army available to them except for possibly ISIS.
 Since they do not have an army, they do and will continue to resort to terrorism.

 JCH Editors: What are the most important items that we’ll be covering in the webinar that you think officers can benefit from, and perhaps be able to immediately apply the next day on the job?

-Jeff: Officers, first responders, and our military have always been, and always will be those who respond to and deal with terrorists.
+Dr. Jeff Fox PhD: Officers, first responders, and our military have always been, and always will be those who respond to and deal with terrorists.
 They are the tip of the spear.

 Unfortunately, much of what can be put to use from webinars such as this should come from pay grades much higher than these brave men and women hold.
 Our policies and procedures in many realms of government can and should be shaped by a true and accurate dissemination of information regarding ongoing threats and honest actionable intelligence.

 Hopefully, with time, and through such endeavors as this, we will remove the glasses of misinformation as worn through political correctness, general lack of knowledge, and years of inaccurate reporting.
 Coupled with this is the understanding that, in fact, one of the tenants or fundamental Islam is the approved ability to lie to enemies when the circumstances dictate until such time the forces of Jihad are stronger to strike and once again wage war.